The best CMMS (Computerized Maintenance Management System) software can help businesses more easily manage maintenance, workflows, and costs.

 For preventative maintenance, you can create an unlimited number of tasks and include detailed descriptions of any required procedures, guidelines, or documentation.
 Inspections and tasks can then be automatically generated for each asset based on parameters such as time, usage, or consumption.

-eMaint offers multiple pricing tiers, with most features available in their Team plan for three users, priced at $33 per user per month.
-For five or more users, their Professional package costs $85 per user per month, and comes with additional advanced features and dedicated account management, and an enterprise edition is priced from $120 per user per month.
-Regardless which plan is Additional support, training, webinars and conferences are available to help managers improve efficiency.
+eMaint offers multiple pricing tiers, with most features available in their Team plan for three users.
+For five or more users, their Professional package comes with additional advanced features and dedicated account management.
+The top-tier Enterprise edition includes everything in the Professional plan plus other features such as access to web API and a multi-site toolkit.
+Regardless which plan, additional support, training, webinars and conferences are available to help managers improve efficiency.

 Limble CMMS is another maintenance management platform that runs the in the cloud as SaaS, and provides apps for both Android and iOS mobile devices.